milesmcc/evalgen-poc/README.md

 * [SimpleSafetyTests: a Test Suite for Identifying Critical Safety Risks in Large Language Models](https://arxiv.org/abs/2311.08370) (2023)
 * [BBQ: A Hand-Built Bias Benchmark for Question Answering](https://github.com/nyu-mll/BBQ/blob/main/QA_bias_benchmark.pdf) (2022)
 * [Preparing for global elections in 2024](https://www.anthropic.com/news/preparing-for-global-elections-in-2024) (2024) — see section on evals, red teaming, and "Policy Vulnerability Testing"
+* [Evaluating and Mitigating Discrimination in Language Model Decisions](https://arxiv.org/pdf/2312.03689.pdf) (2023) — see specifically their method for generating questions/situations
 * ...others?
 (I have not done an exhaustive lit review.)

 ## Approach